modio/modio-docs/public/en-us/features/in-game-ui/overview.md

     title="Component UI"
     image="/img/icon_cui.svg"
-    text="A UI framework that gives you complete control over your UI implementation, allowing you to create a white label system that perfectly suits your game." moreLink="/in-game-ui/component/"
+    text="A UI framework that gives you complete control over your UI implementation, allowing you to create a white label system that perfectly suits your game." moreLink="/in-game-ui/component"
   />
     <SimpleCard
     shadow="tl"
     title="Template UI"
     image="/img/icon_tui.svg"
     text="A ready-made UGC browser built using Component UI.
-It can be used as a functional template  or as a reference for implementing your own UI." moreLink="/in-game-ui/template/"
+It can be used as a functional template  or as a reference for implementing your own UI." moreLink="/in-game-ui/template"
   />
 </div>

 :::tip[Embed Hub]
-For a streamlined browser experience, **[Embed Hub](/embed-hub)** is a premium feature that enables your studio to embed the mod.io browser into your site, launcher or game.
+For a streamlined browser experience, [Embed Hub](/embed-hub) is a premium feature that enables your studio to embed the mod.io browser into your site, launcher or game.
 :::